-Dr. Amir Kfir is a talented and engaging public speaker who has been captivating audiences for over 20 years in more than 20 countries.
+Dr. Amir Kfir is a talented and engaging public speaker who has been captivating audiences for over 30 years in over 20 countries.
 He is well known for his refreshing authenticity, energy, and ability to empathize with many different types of people.

 Overview of possible lecture topics: